UK Council for Psychotherapy

 Science Or Art?

 Art, Science Or Both?
 We are not just "labels", "medical conditions" that need to be "cured".
 This misses the person within.
-The diverseness, uniqueness & complexity of each human being (see also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas, Ambivalence) cannot be pigeon-holed, simply reduced to a measurable exact science or linear logic, nor tangible, neat boxes.
+The diverseness, uniqueness & complexity of each human being (see also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas) cannot be pigeon-holed, simply reduced to a measurable exact science or linear logic, nor tangible, neat boxes.
 Rigid, limiting medical models can miss the individual, allowing for positive changes, effective outcomes (studies and research about the effectiveness of counselling, therapy are available).
 Medical models and diagnosis at times can be helpful, yet can also inhibit our growth, empowerment, sense of personal freedom, self-determination, self-worth, fulfillment.
 Scientific models are subject to revision and we can only measure what can be measured.
 What can't be easily measured may include the value of the therapeutic relationship, the personal meanings we make, sometimes making painful discoveries, finding our own way of navigating our way through life, changing what we need to change, having healthier patterns of thinking, feeling, behaving, a fulfilling sexual, spiritual life, embracing the unknown, our present moment (when all experience is past).
 Understanding ourself is important yet experiencing ourself - the poetic richness of all of who we are, and the healing power of relationships, connections are of a different dimension (see also Life's Journey, Initiations - Connecting To Our Own Inner Journey, Direction & Creating Our Own Destiny).
 The flexible therapy approach allows for the mystery of who we are, our "being" alongside our "doing", including our subjective experiences, unconscious processes, intuition, imagination, what's transforming, our own life's journey, living this to our full potential.
 We are each on our own individual path of development, therefore the art and craft of counselling, relational therapy therefore avoids labelling others and diagnosis.

 Finding Out About Ourself